 Members of the same family can have dramatically varying views about wealth.
 Further, having a conversation about it with children at any age can be a difficult subject to address.
-Given that a large number of families never sit down to discuss the preservation of wealth, it might come as no surprise that according to a recent survey by the wealth consultancy The Williams Group, 60 percent of wealthy children spend their inheritance and by the third generation, while only 10 percent maintain it.
+Given that a large number of families never sit down to discuss the preservation of wealth, it might come as no surprise that according to a recent survey by the wealth consultancy The Williams Group, 70% of families lose their wealth by the second generation, and 90% lose it by the third.

 Families who have not previously dealt with education and communication around wealth might not realize one unintended consequence of keeping quiet about family wealth: an inability to pass along their values to the inheriting generation.
 Without formalizing the family’s philosophy on wealth, or creating a documented recognition of what a family’s mission is and why it matters, it’s tempting for heirs to spend through their inheritance, sometimes without even realizing that they’re doing so.

 The good news is that this doesn’t have to be the case.
 Cracking the generational money code and responsibility of wealth comes down to the most basic of principles: communication and education.
 Incorporating the following in your wealth transfer plan will help put your heirs on a path to financial stability for generations to come.

 "The better educated children are regarding their family’s financial position, gift giving philosophy, personal values and goals, the better prepared they’ll be to one day take the reins and carry on the family legacy."

 Develop a Family Mission Statement

 The most effectively run businesses manage according to an overarching mission plan, which feeds into the organization’s annual and long-term goals.
 Successful long-term planning should be no different for a family.
 The main difference is that family members often commonly come to the table with a non-business mindset and oftentimes need guidance in developing a core family mission statement.